Open Markets Initiative

 The compiler

-Each venue's published specification is normalized into a universal binary protocol model, then compiled into target-language artifacts — one model, every language.
+The result is a composable code-generation architecture — designed from the ground up with no limits.
 The compiler is developed by Scaled Sources and contributed to OMI as open source.

 Contribute